jurismarches/djflocash/README.rst

 =====

 The idea is that your visitor will submit a payment through his browser.
 For this you need to build the form, you can do this using `forms.OrderForm`, if you submit it through javascript you may use the `to_dict` method.

 You can expose the `views.NotificationReceive` view (or your own based on it) to get notifications (successful or canceled) payment.
 It creates a `models.Notification` instance and associate it to the `models.Payment` having same `order_id` if it exists.

+You have to provide the notification URL to Flocash in the Flocash backoffice.
+By default it is `https://your.server.com/notification/xxxxxxxx/`, where `xxxxxxxx` is `FLOCASH_NOTIFICATION_TOKEN` setting.

 A possible workflow is thus the following: